-Some parents irked over Civil War homework assignment
+‘Insensitive’ Civil War homework irks elementary school parents

 "That's insensitive on so many levels," the mother said.
 "No thought was put into this at all."

-The Civil War Tic-Tac-Toe homework assignment was part of a social studies class that instructed students to follow the chart, pick three activities and mark those activities with an X to complete the project by Friday.
+The Civil War Tic-Tac-Toe homework assignment was part of a social studies class that instructed students to follow the chart, pick three activities, and mark those activities with an X to complete the project by Friday.

 But what concerned some parents was the "create a wanted poster for a runaway slave" activity.